-Most managed funds have a buy sell spread.
+Most managed funds have a buy sell spread cost.
 But what is it, and how does it get calculated?
 We have the answers.

 What is a buy sell spread?

-Most managed funds have buy sell spreads.
-These are extra costs that an investor pays when they either invest in or withdraw from a fund.
+Buy sell spread costs of managed funds are extra costs that an investor pays when they either invest in or withdraw from a fund.
 Buy sell spreads are usually expressed as a percentage of the unit price (e.g. 0.25%).

 The purpose of the buy and sell spreads is to ensure that investors entering or leaving a fund bear the costs of buying and selling fund assets as a result of their transaction.
 If you invest $100,000 into a fund, the manager of the fund will need to invest that money and that will incur transaction costs.
 Transaction costs include such things as brokerage, bid-ask spreads, settlement and clearing costs and buy sell spreads on unlisted investments.
 Likewise, if you withdraw from a fund, the manager must sell some of the fund assets to provide the cash to make your withdrawal payment.
 Again, this will result in transaction costs being incurred.